AndrewCheung10/airBnbClone/README.md

 ## Getting Started
 ```
-node that the fetch fail if you run next js with node 18
+note that the fetch fail if you run next js with node 18
 please run with other version
 or comment the fetch function on search.js and index.js
 ```